wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

 ### Step 3: Package the artifacts

-Package the artifacts in your composite application project (SampleServicesCompositeApplication project) and the registry resource project (SampleRegistryResource project) to be able to deploy the artifacts in the server.
+Package the artifacts in your composite exporter (SampleServicesCompositeExporter) to be able to deploy the artifacts in the server.

-1. Open the `          pom.xml         ` file in the composite application project POM editor.
+1. Open the `          pom.xml         ` file in the composite exporter.
 2. Ensure that the following projects and artifacts are selected in the POM file.

-    -   SampleServicesCompositeApplicationProject
+    -   SampleServicesCompositeExporter
         -   `HealthcareAPI`
         -   `ClemencyEP`
         -   `GrandOakEP`
         -   `PineValleyEP`
         -   `ChannelingFeeEP`
         -   `SettlePaymentEP`
-    -   SampleServicesRegistryProject
+    -   SampleServicesRegistryResources

-3. Save the project.
+3. Save the changes.

 ### Step 4: Build and run the artifacts

 To test the artifacts, deploy the [packaged artifacts](#step-3-package-the-artifacts) in the embedded Micro Integrator:

-1. Right-click the composite application project and click **Export Project Artifacts and Run**.
+1. Right-click the composite exporter module and click **Export Project Artifacts and Run**.
-2. In the dialog that opens, select the composite application project that you want to deploy.
+2. In the dialog box that opens, confirm that the required artifacts from the composite exporter module are selected.
-3. Click **Finish**.
+4. Click **Finish**.

 The artifacts will be deployed in the embedded Micro Integrator and the server will start.

-See the startup log in the **Console** tab.
+- See the startup log in the **Console** tab.
+- See the URLs of the deployed services and APIs in the **Deployed Services** tab.

 ### Step 5: Test the use case